yleeyilin/tp/docs/UserGuide.md

 * Using the `unpin` command on a contact that is already unpinned does not make any changes to your contacts list and simply unpins the same contact successfully.<br>

-* A contact will still remain unpinned if you use the `undo` command once on a contact that has been unpinned twice or more.<br>
+* A contact will remain unpinned if you use the `undo` command once on a contact that has been unpinned twice or more.<br>
 </div>

 <div markdown="block" class="alert alert-primary">:bulb: **Tip:**<br>